 • Roll-in-Low Bed:

-• Minimizes risks associated with bed mobility.
+• Minimizes risks associated with human error or forgetting to lock the bed casters

 Positioning